Approximation theory for distant Bang calculus: Abstract

 \section{Abstract}

-Approximation semantics capture the observable behaviour of $\lambda$-terms; Böhm Trees and Taylor Expansion are its two central paradigms, related by the Commutation Theorem.
-While well understood in Call-by-Name (CbN), these notions were only recently developed for Call-by-Value (CbV), motivating the search for a unified approximation framework.
-The \bang{}-calculus provides such a framework, subsuming both CbN and CbV through linear-logic translations while providing robust rewriting properties.
-We develop the approximation semantics of \dbang —the Bang-calculus with explicit substitutions and distant reductions—by defining Böhm trees and Taylor expansion and establishing their fundamental properties.
-Via translations, our results recover the CbN and CbV cases within a single unifying framework capturing infinitary and resource-sensitive semantics.
+Approximation semantics capture the observable behaviour of $\lambda$-terms.
+Böhm Trees and Taylor Expansion are its two central paradigms, related by the Commutation Theorem.
+While these notions are well understood in Call-by-Name (\cbn{}), they have only recently been developed for Call-by-Value (\cbv{}), which motivate the search for a unified approximation framework.
+The \bang{}-calculus provides such a framework: it subsumes both \cbn{} and \cbv{} through linear-logic translations and enjoys robust rewriting properties.
+We develop the approximation semantics of \dbang{} (the \bang{}-calculus with explicit substitutions and distant reductions) by introducing approximation trees in the Böhm tradition together with Taylor expansion.
+We establish their fundamental properties, including a commutation theorem.
+Via translations, our results recover the \cbn{} and \cbv{} cases within a single unifying framework capturing infinitary and resource-sensitive semantics.